Grading System

 Grading Options

-You may change your grading option only through the last day to add a class.
+Students may change a grading option only through the last day to add a class.

 To receive credit for courses offered on a traditional grade/no credit basis, a student must earn a grade of "C" or better.
 If the student fails to do so, an "NC" is entered on the student's transcript.